-Consider a drawing of a map M into the plane (more generally, into any orientable surface) and let v be any node of M. The drawing defines a cyclic ordering on the edges A(v) emanating from v, namely the counter-clockwise ordering10 of the curves I(e), $e \in A(v)$, around I(v).
-A drawing is called order-preserving or order-compatible if for every node v the counter-clockwise ordering of the curves I(e), $e \in A(v)$, around I(v) agrees with the cyclic ordering of the edges in A(v), see Figure 8.8.
-In Figure 8.9 one of the embeddings of M_0 is order-preserving and one is not.
+Consider a drawing of a map M into the plane (more generally, into any orientable surface) and let v be any node of M. The drawing defines a cyclic ordering on the edges A(v) emanating from v, namely the counter-clockwise ordering of the curves $I(e), e \in A(v)$ , around I(v).
+A drawing is called order-preserving or order-compatible if for every node v the counter-clockwise ordering of the curves $I(e), e \in A(v)$ , around I(v) agrees with the cyclic ordering of the edges in A(v), see Figure 8.8.
+In Figure 8.9 one of the embeddings of $M_0$ is order-preserving and one is not.
 In all further drawings of maps in this chapter we will use order-preserving drawings.

 A map is called plane if it has an order-preserving planar embedding.
-The function returns true if G is a plane map and returns false otherwise.
-We will see its implementation in Section 8.6.

-'''

-bool Is_Plane_Map(const graph& G)
+The function bool Is\Plane\Map(const graph& G)

-'''